AdaRoseCannon/progressive-web-apps-talk/README.md

 I'm Ada Edwards from the Financial Times, I'm here to talk about Progressive Web Apps.

+I'd like to ask a few questions before I start.

+* Who here is a primarily a native app developer?
+.* Who here is a native app developer who mostly uses web tech in a wrapper like cordova?
+* Who here is mostly a Web Developer?
+.* Who here has built a progressive webapp before?

 ## What is a progressive web app?

 * A progressive web app is a type of website which exhibits certain properties.